basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 ```

 looks at each JSON object in the input list.
 It steps through each key in each object, and produces a new object.
 That new object has a key for each key in every other object, the value of that key being the sum of the values of that key in the other objects.
 It returns this new object in a list, because it may be run a second time on a list including that object and more inputs from the map phase.

-# The final output is a list with one element: a JSON object with a key for each word in all of the documents (unique), with the value of that key being the number of times the word appeared in the documents.
+* The final output is a list with one element: a JSON object with a key for each word in all of the documents (unique), with the value of that key being the number of times the word appeared in the documents.

-h3(#rest).
-HTTP Query Syntax
+### HTTP Query Syntax

-Map/Reduce queries are issued over HTTP via a *POST* to the @/mapred@ resource.
-The body should be @application/json@ of the form @{"inputs":[...inputs...],"query":[...query...]}@
+Map/Reduce queries are issued over HTTP via a *POST* to the `/mapred` resource.
+The body should be `application/json` of the form `{"inputs":[...inputs...],"query":[...query...]}`

 Map/Reduce queries have a default timeout of 60000 milliseconds (60 seconds).
-The default timeout can be overridden by supplying a different value, in milliseconds, in the JSON document @{"inputs":[...inputs...],"query":[...query...],"timeout": 90000}@
+The default timeout can be overridden by supplying a different value, in milliseconds, in the JSON document `{"inputs":[...inputs...],"query":[...query...],"timeout": 90000}`

 When the timeout hits, the node coordinating the MapReduce request cancels it and returns an error to the client.
 When and if you are going to hit the default timeout depends on the size of the data involved and on the general load of your cluster.
 If you find yourself hitting the timeout regularly, consider increasing it even more or reduce the amount of data required to run the MapReduce request.

 #### Inputs

-The list of input objects is given as a list of 2-element lists of the form @[Bucket,Key]@ or 3-element lists of the form @[Bucket,Key,KeyData]@.
+The list of input objects is given as a list of 2-element lists of the form `[Bucket,Key]` or 3-element lists of the form `[Bucket,Key,KeyData]`.

-You may also pass just the name of a bucket @({"inputs":"mybucket",...})@, which is equivalent to passing all of the keys in that bucket as inputs (i.e. "a map/reduce across the whole bucket").
+You may also pass just the name of a bucket `({"inputs":"mybucket",...})`, which is equivalent to passing all of the keys in that bucket as inputs (i.e. "a map/reduce across the whole bucket").
 You should be aware that this triggers the somewhat expensive "list keys" operation, so you should use it sparingly.
 A bucket input may also be combined with [[Key Filters]] to limit the number of objects processed by the first query phase.

 If you're using Riak Search, the list of inputs can also [[reference a search query|Riak-Search---Querying#Querying-Integrated-with-Map-Reduce]] to be used as inputs.